Main content start

 Research Associates

 Job ads will be advertised here and on the Stanford Careers site.
 Technician positions generally require a CV and a Cover Letter that states why you are interested in the position.
-Individuals invited for an interview are also requested to submit a Diversity, Equity, and Inclusion Statement of no more than one page.

 Interested to learn more about our lab personnel's expectations, responsibilities, and practices?
 Check out our lab manual.